patrickread/paper-trader/README.md

 ## TODOS

- - Timestamping stock transactions and cash transactions
+ - Timestamping cash transactions
+ - Adding overall return and other stats to summary
+ - Adjusting overall return to be more accurate for realized gains/losses
+ - Make day's changes accurate if a trade is made intraday
  - Graphs
  - First-time use guide
  - Keyboard-based navigation